ChaoTzuJung/dcard-toursim/README.md

 ### Performance
 In addition to lazy-loading data, dcard-tourism also use react core functions to enhance app performance, such as `React.memo`、`useCallback`、`useMemo`...etc.

+### Search
+Filtering a toursim list by search bar which specifically deal with chinese input data.

 ## File Structure
 - Creating path aliases in create-react-app with `tsconfig.json` setting.
 - Organize types definitions in `types` folder.
 - Smarter way to organize **import** statements using `index.ts` files
 - Export **S** object from `styled.ts` to resolve naming convention issue with React component and styled component.

 ```
 src
 ├── api